 Raj Bairoliya is a well-known expert forensic accountant and has been teaching Understanding Company Accounts at the CIJ for 15 years.
 Raj frequently helps journalists and broadcasters to decipher the accounting/business aspects of the story.
 He is the author of the CIJ handbook The Investigative Journalist’s Guide to Company Accounts.
 He is also a founder of the charity Dawai Dost, which helps people in Jharkhand, India, afford medicines.

 Robert Miller is the Business Night Editor at The Times.
 Formerly: broadcaster for BBC Radio Five Live on Wake Up to Money; presenter for Telegraph TV and Telegraph Talk; senior business correspondent at the Telegraph; associate editor of Sunday Business; city editor-in-chief of the Express and banking correspondent of The Times.
 Previously personal finance correspondent at The Observer and former adviser to the DTI’s Foresight Panel on business, a member of Lautro, the old unit trust and life office regulator and pension fund trustee at News International.

-Shaun Lintern is bureau chief for the Health Service Journal.
+Shaun Lintern health correspondent at The Independent.
 He has a national focus on patient safety, quality of care and regulation in the NHS.
 He leads a team of journalists looking at quality and regulation issues and he specialises in investigative journalism.
 Shaun has been a journalist for 17 years and winner of multiple awards including a British Journalism Award in 2016.
 He helped expose the Mid Staffordshire care scandal while working as a local newspaper.
 He attended most days of the subsequent public inquiry and gave evidence as a witness.
-Since then he has become an advocate for patients and has been at the forefront of reporting developments in safety policy in the UK since joining HSJ in 2012.
+Since then he has become an advocate for patients and has been at the forefront of reporting developments in safety policy in the UK.
+Previously of Health Service Journal.

 Silkie Carlo is the Director of UK civil liberties NGO Big Brother Watch.
 She was previously the Senior Advocacy Officer at Liberty where she led a programme on Technology and Human Rights and launched a legal challenge to the Investigatory Powers Act.
 Prior to Liberty, she worked for Edward Snowden’s official defence fund and whistleblowers at risk.